 Mary Wood was daughter of real estate and insurance dealer Charles Austin Wood and his wife, Caroline Elizabeth (Wilson) Wood, with whom she lived.
 Charles Wood had been the owner and operator of the Hotel Vendôme, which he had sold the month before, and 76-78 Commonwealth probably were purchased by Mary Wood on her father’s behalf.

-On February 9, 1881, 78 Commonwealth was acquired from Mary Wood by retired real estate investor William Augustus Prescott.
-He and his wife, Georgietta A. (Redding) Prescott , made it their home.
+On February 9, 1881, 78 Commonwealth was acquired from Mary Wood by retired dry goods merchant and real estate investor William Augustus Prescott.
+He and his wife, Georgiette (Georgietta) A. (Redding) Prescott , made it their home.
 They previously had lived at 72 Chester Square.